mynah22/Homelab-Guides/firstConfig.md

 * Bootable USB inserted into USB slot - see [Rufus](rufus.md) and [Ventoy](ventoy.md) guides
 * VMWare account & ESXI license (free)
 * Copy of PFSense 2.6.0 and Ubuntu server 22.04 disk images (.ISO) on your computer
+* an ethernet cable
+* an open port on your home network (or an unmanaged switch to add more ports)